Seidomo/cookie-stand/README.md

 of Lena as a reference so i will like to thank Lena for that but the constructive one i tried my best but as usual i had to call a TA to help me with the side colom and i would like to thank Skyler for that.

+well for today am a little behind working on the css for the cookie stand because i thought the wire framing assignment was for today and i wasted much of my time on that